-In Deep: Tribute to the Musical Genius and Signature Lead Guitar Style of Duane Allman
+Tribute to Duane Allman's Genius and Signature Guitar Style

-Rounder Records offers ample testimony to the beauty as well as the breadth of Duane’s recorded work in the new, beautifully compiled box set Skydog: The Duane Allman Retrospective.
-In this edition of In Deep, we will examine some of the key elements of Duane’s signature style as a lead guitarist.
+In this edition of In Deep, we will examine some of the key elements of Duane Allman’s signature style as a lead guitarist.

 One of the best examples of the genius of Duane Allman can be found on the timeless, classic live album, At Fillmore East (1971), which captures the Allman Brothers Band live in concert at the peak of their powers.

 Duane’s razor-sharp articulation and masterful touch abound, starting with the slide guitar tour de force “Statesboro Blues,” through the smoldering slow blues “Stormy Monday” and continuing through the fiery, aggressive solos performed on “Whipping Post,” “You Don’t Love Me” and other great tracks.

 Duane’s rich, warm tone was achieved via his main ax, a 1958 tobacco sunburst Gibson Les Paul Standard, played through Marshall “Plexi” 50- and 100-watt heads, usually running two 4x12 Marshall bottoms.

 For additional distortion, he very occasionally used a Dallas-Arbiter Fuzz Face, usually in the studio.
 A key to Duane’s virtuosity was the fact that, like Jimi Hendrix, he had extensive experience as a session guitarist, working closely alongside R&B greats like Wilson Pickett, Aretha Franklin and King Curtis.